-A125 Clinical decision making & the deteriorating adult in primary care
+A125 Clinical decision making & the deteriorating adult in primary care: Online

 As a practitioner, you need to be able to make timely and safe decisions about care in acute situations.
 This course will help you understand the decision-making process and will apply that knowledge to practice incorporating and drawing upon relevant tools to aid the process.

 To derive full benefit from this course, you should have undergone training in patient assessment.
 Delegates may include:

 • practitioners who have an acute care remit.

 |Course duration||Course CPD||Full price (incl VAT) per person|

 |02/02/2022 - 03/02/2022||4||10%|